Cypress Creek High School (Orlando, Florida)

 Cypress Creek High School is located in Orlando, Florida, and serves students in grades 9 through 12.

 Cypress Creek is an IB World School with an International Baccalaureate Diploma Program.
-As an IB World School, CCHS is a local magnet school allowing students from other Orange County, Florida schools to attend.
+As an IB World School, CCHS is a local magnet school, allowing students from other Orange County schools to attend.

 Cypress Creek High School receives graduating students from Meadow Woods Middle School, South Creek Middle School and Walker Middle School.
-However, it is a magnet school, so students from surrounding middle schools (e.g. Hunters Creek Middle School, Freedom Middle School, Westridge Middle School, Lake Nona Middle School, Southwest Middle School) also attend Cypress Creek albeit in smaller numbers.
+However, it is a magnet school, so students from surrounding middle schools (e.g., Hunters Creek Middle School, Freedom Middle School, Westridge Middle School, Lake Nona Middle School, Southwest Middle School) also attend Cypress Creek, albeit in smaller numbers.

 Band

-The Cypress Creek Band has developed a proud tradition of excellence since the school opened on August 24, 1992.
-The Cypress Creek High School Band Program is dedicated to providing educational and artistic opportunities for its students in the performing arts.
-All educational activities will take place in a professional atmosphere, which promotes social and artistic development of students through creative and innovative programs, each based upon high quality instruction and leadership.
-In addition, it is our belief that “the process is just as important as the product.”
-This places the emphasis on the development and growth of each individual student, not on specific performances or placements.

 The Cypress Creek Marching Band is a seven-time Florida Marching Band Coalition Class 4A Champion (in 1998, 1999, 2000, 2001, 2002, 2007, and 2010) and was named Grand Champion an unprecedented five times (1998–2002) before FMBC eliminated the Grand Champion title (now only class champions are named) The marching band was a Bands of America Grand Nationals Semi-Finalist two times, in 2000 and 2002, finishing in the top 20.
 Recently the Cypress Creek Marching Band was a Bands of America Orlando regional finalist placing 7th in 2018 and 9th in 2021.

 The Cypress Creek Wind Ensemble has been guest-conducted by composers including Karel Husa (in 1996) and David Holsinger (in 2002).
 The group has performed at venues and festivals including Bands of America Marching and Concert Festivals in 1997 and 2000, and Carnegie Hall in April 2009.
-In 2011 the Wind Ensemble also performed for the second time at the Music for All National Concert Band Festival in Indianapolis, Indiana.
+In 2011, the Wind Ensemble also performed for the second time at the Music for All National Concert Band Festival in Indianapolis, Indiana.

 The Cypress Creek High School Winter Guard has competed in the Dayton, Ohio WGI World Championships since 1999.
 They have been finalists in the WGI competitions seven times since the school's opening.
 Recently the Cypress Creek Winter Guard finished 2nd at the FFCC Championships in class AA in 2022.

 Under the direction of Leonardo Lamos and Michael Tabone.